 Kavanaugh accuser helps honor Nassar victim

-The former gymnast, now an attorney, became the heroine in the Larry Nassar sex abuse conviction, and continues to push for cultural change By Dale G. Young, The Detroit News
+The former gymnast, now an attorney, became the heroine in the Larry Nassar sex abuse conviction, and continues to push for cultural change The Detroit News

 The first former gymnast to publicly accuse Michigan State University sports doctor Larry Nassar of abuse received an award from Sports Illustrated this week, and she was introduced by another woman whose claims of mistreatment were publicly aired and who pushed to be heard.

 Rachael Denhollander received the publication’s Inspiration of the Year Award during a ceremony in California.
 Before stepping up, she was preceded by a video message from Christine Blasey Ford, speaking for the first time since her hearing before a Senate committee after she accused now-confirmed Justice Brett Kavanaugh of assault.

 Ford testified that Kavanaugh attacked her while they were in high school three decades ago.
 Kavanaugh denied all the accusation, calling it a smear ahead of a vote on his nomination.
 He was confirmed by the U.S. Senate on Oct.
 6.

 In the taped remarks for the Sports Illustrated event, Ford hailed Denhollander, whose accusation that Nassar assaulted her when she was 15 blew open the Nassar investigation.
 Ford called her “a woman I admire so much — a woman who suffered abuse as a vulnerable teenage athlete, who found the courage to talk publicly to stop the abuse of others.
 Her courage inspired other survivors to end their silence.
 And we all know the result.”